1,114 women of Dong Ha city perform ao dai folk dance in response to Ao Dai Week

 The program on the occasion of the 114th anniversary of International Women's Day March 8 and the 1,984th anniversary of the Hai Ba Trung Uprising, aims to honor the value of Ao Dai, Vietnamese cultural heritage in social life, arousing pride and responsibility to preserve and promote Vietnamese cultural heritage in each female member and citizen.

-Ms. Pham Thi Thu Ha - President of the Women's Union of Dong Ha city - said that the program gave a charity house worth 60 million VND, 20 bicycles, and 1,000 ao dai to disadvantaged women.
+Ms. Pham Thi Thu Ha - President of the Women's Union of Dong Ha city - said the program gave a charity house worth 60 million VND, 20 bicycles, and 1,000 ao dai to disadvantaged women.

 Women's performance in Dong Ha city